Posey’s pinch-hit double lifts Giants over Rockies, 6-5

 The Giants had lost two in a row to begin August after going 19-6 in July.
 They scored four runs in the first inning on Sandoval’s RBI double, a single by Brandon Crawford and Gennett’s homer in his second game since being acquired from Cincinnati on Wednesday.

-Madison Bumgarner couldn’t hold the lead.
-The Rockies scored one in the second, pulled to 4-3 on Story’s two-run homer in the third and tied it on Blackmon’s solo shot in the fourth.

-Colorado went ahead 5-4 when Nolan Arenado scored from first on Gennett’s errant relay throw home from second base after Daniel Murphy’s double to right.
+Bumgarner couldn’t hold the lead.
+The Rockies scored one in the second, pulled to 4-3 on Story’s two-run homer in the third and took the lead in the fifth.
+Blackmon led off with his 22nd homer and Nolan Arenado scored from first on Gennett’s errant relay throw home from second base after Daniel Murphy’s double to right.

 TRAINER’S ROOM